GeertsManon/organellarMetagenomics/README.md

 # OrganellarMetagenomics

-A bioinformatics pipeline for recovering complete organellar genomes from metagenomic data.
-Enables extraction of high-quality organellar genomes from environmental DNA (short reads), revealing hidden eukaryotic diversity.
+A bioinformatics pipeline designed for the recovery of complete organellar genomes from metagenomic data.
+This workflow efficiently extracts high-quality organellar genomes from environmental DNA (short-read sequencing), uncovering previously hidden eukaryotic diversity.

 For detailed instructions on how to use this pipeline, please refer to my Wiki pages: